 - Make plans together.
 Depression can cause a loss of interest in pleasurable activities.
 To that end, depressed people sometimes avoid social interactions.
 Make a weekly date to rent a movie, go for a hike, or even play board games.
 Start small to help your loved one begin socializing again.

 - Give positive reinforcement.
 When people feel hopeless, they tend to judge themselves harshly.
 Be sure to point out strengths and areas of improvement to help your partner see progress.

 Focus on small goals

 Depression feels overwhelming.
 When someone is severely depressed, even getting out of bed can feel like a monumental task.

 You can help your partner by setting and acknowledging small goals and daily achievements.
-Breaking down larger tasks (i.e., applying to new jobs) into smaller tasks (i.e., update resume, write a cover letter, research available openings) can help your partner take small steps toward returning to normal daily activities.
+Breaking down larger tasks (i.e., applying to new jobs) into smaller tasks (i.e., updating a resume, writing a cover letter, researching available openings) can help your partner take small steps toward returning to normal daily activities.
 For people who struggle to get out of bed each day, focus on getting up, taking a shower, and eating a healthy meal.
 Your partner is likely to improve with treatment, but you must practice patience and understanding when working through a depressive episode.